 I entered a program code and received an error message that says the Program Code is not valid.
 The family file shows this program code, but your system won’t allow me to save it.
 What do I do?

-You may also find that the child’s services are not being paid by the contracts your agency has directly with the EESD.
-For example, you may be serving a family whose care is paid by a voucher from another agency.
-If this is the case, you should not report this family as being served by your agency.
-You should report only families and children whose services are paid by contracts your agency has directly with the EESD.
+Additionally, agencies may find that the child’s subsidized child care services are not being paid by the contracts the agency maintains with the EED.
+For example, Agency A may be serving a family whose care is paid for by a voucher from Agency B. If this is the case, Agency A should not report this family as being served by their agency.
+Agencies should report only families and children whose subsidized child care services are paid for by contracts maintained directly with the EED.

-Our agency has Migrant Child Care and Development Programs (CMIG) and CCTR contracts with EESD.
-The CMIG program closes in mid-November each year and reopens in mid-April.
-How do we notify you that we will not submit an 801A report for the CMIG program from December through March because we do not provide any services during those months under that program?
+Our agency has Migrant Child Care and Development Programs (CMIG) and CCTR contracts with the EED.
+The CMIG program closes in mid-November each year and reopens the last week in April.
+How do we notify you that we will not submit the CDD-801A for the CMIG program from December through March because we do not provide any services during those months under that program?

-On my CDD-801B report, one of the children listed shows they received services from the CCTR program.
-This child actually received services from the CHAN program and we realize this was reported incorrectly on our CDD-801A.
-We have corrected the CDD-801A reports for this child, but, since the child was selected for the CDD-801B, how do we complete the report for this child in the CDD-801B?
+On the CDD-801B, one of the children listed shows they received services from the CCTR program.
+This child actually received services from the CHAN program, and we realize this was reported incorrectly on our CDD-801A.
+We have corrected the CDD-801A for this child, but, since the child was selected for the CDD-801B, how do we report for this child in the CDD-801B?
 [801B only]